openebs/openebs/contribute/design/1.x/upgrade/volume-pools-upgrade.md

 the shell scripts to perform the upgrade tasks.

-The upgrade scripts will be packaged into upgrade container, with an entrypoint script that will invoke the right scripts depending on the object being upgraded.
+The upgrade scripts will be packaged into upgrade container, with an entrypoint script that will invoke the required scripts depending on the object being upgraded.

 A custom resource called `UpgradeTask` will be defined with the